 Disability discrimination in property

-The legal civil claim of discrimination comes from the Equality Act 2010 (the Act).
+Discrimination law and the associated civil claims that can arise from unlawful discrimination are governed by the Equality Act 2010 (the Act).
 Other than in Northern Ireland, the Act replaces previous legislation relating to discrimination, including the Disability Discrimination Act 1995 (DDA).
+It is important, however, to note that section 36(1)(d), (5) and (6), and Parts 5–7 of Schedule 4 of the Act (common parts of residential premises) remain unimplemented.

 Related content